Wolox/express-js-bootstrap/generators/app/templates/README.md

 #### Starting your app

 Now, we have two ways to start an app.
-To start your app in production mode run `npm start` in the root path of yout project.
+To start your app in production mode run `npm start` in the root path of your project.
 To start your app in development mode (nodemon) run `npm run start-dev`.
 Then access your app at **localhost:port**.
 The port is logged in the console where you ran the start script.

 ## Development